tiefpunkt/contrib/m2s/README.md

 ### Requirements

 * Mosquitto (Python)
 * [PeeWee](http://peewee.readthedocs.org/en/latest/).
-No need to install if you don't want to: put `peewee.py` alongside these files.
+You don't have to install this; we've got a copy of `peewee.py` in this repository, but remove our copy if you have PeeWee.